NFL Draft 2020: Start time, date, schedule, TV channel, live stream, order

 How can I watch the NFL Draft?

-ABC, ESPN and NFL Network will air the 2020 NFL Draft.
+ABC, ESPN and NFL Network will air all seven rounds of the 2020 NFL Draft.
 ESPN and NFL Network are joining forces for the draft broadcast, using combined resources to offer a singular presentation across both networks.
 ABC will offer its own unique broadcast for the first three rounds.

 Where can I live stream the NFL Draft?